General

 Will there be affordable housing and if so, what percentage?
 Will it be truly affordable?

-Yes, this is a key goal for Tunney’s and a commitment that both PSPC and Canada Lands share.
+Yes, this is a key goal for Tunney’s and a commitment made by Canada Lands.
 A minimum of 20% of the residential component of the site will be dedicated to affordable housing.
 This will include some units that are deeply affordable.
 The ratio of market to deeply affordable units, prices, qualification requirements, providers and the size/type of units will be decided in collaboration with the City of Ottawa and its policies, and through discussions with the affordable housing community and other partners (note, the Centretown Citizens Ottawa Corporation (CCOC) is a member of the Tunney's Pasture Communities’ Perspectives Group).

 Sustainability